rorywalsh/vscabbage/readme.md

     - Opens a prompt to select the MIDI output device.

 11. **Set Cabbage source path**
-    - Opens a dialog to set the path to the Cabbage source directory.
+    - Opens a dialog to set the path to the Cabbage JS source directory.
+    > This is set to the extension path by default and should not be overridden unless you know what you are doing!

 12. **Set path to the Cabbage binary**
-    - Opens a dialog to set the path to the Cabbage binary executable.
+    - Opens a dialog to set the path to the Cabbage binary executable, that is CabbageApp.app on MacOS and CabbageApp.exe on Windows.

 ## Configuration Properties